Ebonyi State: Natural resources

 Ebonyi is primarily an agricultural region.
 It is a leading producer of rice, yam, potatoes, maize, beans, and cassava, and have a notable basket market in Nigeria.
 Rice is predominantly cultivated in Ikwo, yams in Izzi, with other regions in the state such as Amasiri, Edda and Ezillo making notable contributions, Effium and Ezzamgo taking the top spots in cassava production, and basket production in Ntezi.
 Ebonyi has several solid mineral resources, including lead, crude oil, and natural gas, but few large-scale commercial mining mines.
 The state government has, however, given some incentives to investors in the agro-allied sector to encourage production but capacity remains largely under utilized.
 Ebonyi is called "the salt of the nation" for its huge salt deposit at the Okposi and Uburu Salt Lakes.
 There are also some tourist locations within the state prominent ones include Abakaliki Green Lake, Uburu Salt Lake, Unwana and Ikwo Beaches.

+Infrastructures

+Ebonyi has the Ebonyi State International Airport, built on the Abakaliki end of the Abakaliki-Afikpo Expressway.
+Ebonyi has 23 flyovers, the highest in South East Nigeria.
+Ebonyi state is known for its trademark concrete roads and multicolored infrastructure, began by former governor Dave Umahi.